ArazMaharramli/ShoppingApp/README.md

 "ApiKey":"AbC123KJE43avfe96"
 ```
  2. Remove "_forgit" part from the name of settings file and save
+ 3. In ShoppingAppDbContextFactory inside ShoppingApp.Domain project replace connectioon string with yours
- 3. Open the terminal and go to project directory.
+ 4. Open the terminal and go to project directory.
 Then type:
 ```bash
 cd shoppingapp.domain
 dotnet ef migrations add initial